albar965/littlenavmap-manual/src/en/XPCONNECT.rst

 macOS Architectures
 ~~~~~~~~~~~~~~~~~~~~

-The X-Plane plugin comes in two separate folders for different architectures.
+The X-Plane plugin comes in two separate directories for different architectures.

 #. ``Little Xpconnect arm64``: This is for Apple computers having an Apple Silicon or an Intel CPU.
    It supports only newer macOS releases from Mojave 10.14 and later.